 Accessible, engaging, and grounded in ongoing historical research, the talk brings Joan Beaufort and her extraordinary family vividly back into the spotlight.

 A former nurse academic and qualified teacher, Barry previously authored several nursing textbooks before turning his attention fully to historical research and writing.
-He is currently writing his first full-length history book, Matriarch of the North: Joan Beaufort, Daughter of Katherine Swynford and John of Gaunt, exploring the remarkable influence of Joan Beaufort and her descendants on the political landscape of medieval England.
+He is currently the author of two forthcoming books with Pen & Sword Books: Joan Beaufort, Katherine Swynford’s Daughter: Matriarch of the North and Eleanor Neville: Widow of the Wars of the Roses.
+Together, these works explore the lives of two remarkable but often overlooked women whose families stood at the centre of the political upheavals that shaped fifteenth-century England.

 Barry’s work focuses particularly on challenging myths and oversimplified narratives surrounding medieval women.
-His research explores the lives of figures such as Katherine Swynford not simply as romantic heroines, but as politically significant and influential women operating within the realities of medieval society.
-His talks draw upon primary sources, chronicles, monuments, and local landscapes to bring the medieval world vividly to life.
+His research explores figures such as Katherine Swynford, Joan Beaufort, Eleanor Neville and the Neville family, not simply as subjects of romance and legend, but as politically significant individuals who helped shape the course of English history.
+His talks draw upon primary sources, chronicles, monuments and surviving landscapes to bring the medieval world vividly to life.

 If you are interested in this talk and wish to contact the speaker, please complete the following form: